eecs394-f16/teamedup/README.md

 - If you switch to a team from the default, a back button appears which would let you switch back to the original team.
 However, because the `team_id` does not change in `$rootScope`, requests are not made properly for the original team.

 ### Features Mocked
 - Because there is no login page, all requests are authenticated as the parent with the id = `1`.
+- The default routing of the app is to team_id = `1`.
+This should be generalized to take the first team that a user is authenticated to which may not always be `1`.